FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 At this point, on the proposal of Councillor Sheahan (J), seconded by Councillor Collins (M),

-it was agreed to adjourn for twenty minutes.---
+it was agreed to adjourn for twenty minutes.
+---
 2

 On resumption, the Mayor stated that the format that the Meeting would take had been